matthewelse/llambda/README.md

 - [x] C function calls
 - [ ] Calls to OCaml functions compiled with llambda
-- [x] Use GHC's calling convention for external-facing functions (similar to OCaml's), maybe use fastcc for internal things
+- [x] Use GHC's calling convention for external-facing functions (similar to OCaml's), maybe use fastcc for internal things <- unfortunately, GHC's calling convention is wrong...
 - [ ] exception handling
 - [ ] more expressive types for llvalues - distingui